GMISS: GMISS 2008 Working Group Findings

 A summary of individual working group discoveries and action items can be found in the Attachment section of this report.

 GMISS 2008 Conclusions

-The concept behind GMISS and its inaugural symposium appear to have been well received by both industry and government attendees as expressed by their subsequent comments and of greater importance, by the significant number of industry attendees volunteering to continue to participate in the working groups.
+The concept behind GMISS and its inaugural symposium appears to have been well received by both industry and government attendees, as expressed by their subsequent comments and, of greater importance, by the significant number of industry attendees volunteering to continue to participate in the working groups.

-The symposium topics set forth through the symposium agenda, outlined via plenary and break-out presentations and then refined to issues through working groups also appear to be along the same lines as those being wrestled with at the various USG inter-agency MDA meetings of which OGMSA has been a part.
+The symposium topics outlined in the symposium agenda, outlined through plenary and breakout presentations, and then refined into issues through working groups, also appear to be along the same lines as those being wrestled with at the various USG inter-agency MDA meetings of which OGMSA has been a part.

 In preparing the summary report for GMISS 2008, OGMSA compared GMISS outcomes with the materials from other U.S. Government commercial outreach conferences and symposia, including: